As Tony walked down the spaceship ramp, he wondered, 'What have you got yourself into Tony?'

 'Yes, that is where Dad is building his project.
 He would rather that we stay away from it,' Junior advised.

-'If I need to know I will just have to ask him.
+'If I need to know, I will ask him.
 How much more to see and what sort of information do you need to learn from me?
 I gather that I am here for at most ten years unless if you run off earlier to form an adult meld,' Tony asked, 'For myself, one of the other jobs I need to do is build a vegetable garden to supply my needs.
 Because there are domestic animals, I will need to build a fence to safeguard it.'

 'How big would that need to be?'
 Junior asked enthusiastically, 'I can help, and there is a tractor.'